MarlonVithanage/EcommerceAutomation/README.md

 🛒 ECOMMERCE TEST AUTOMATION

-Automated test suite for validating the core functionalities of an e-commerce platform using Selenium WebDriver with Java, Junit, and Maven.
-This project ensures a reliable and robust shopping experience by automating key user flows such as login, product search, add-to-cart, and checkout.
+Automated test suite for validating the core functionalities of an e-commerce platform using Selenium WebDriver with Java, JUnit, Maven, and GitHub for version control.
+This project ensures a reliable and robust shopping experience by automating key user flows such as login, add-to-cart, and checkout, while maintaining code collaboration, history tracking, and CI readiness through GitHub.

  Features